• Skip to primary navigation

 • About halfway through add in the cardamom and half of the almonds and continue to stir.

-• Once the mixture starts to come away from the sides of the pan, keep stirring for a few more minutes till you have a soft doughy mixture in the center of the pan (SEE NOTES)
+• Once the mixture starts to come away from the sides of the pan, keep stirring for a few more minutes till you have a soft doughy mixture in the center of the pan (see notes)

 • Chill this small amount in the fridge for a minute and then see if it rolls into a smooth ball.
 If it does, your mixture is ready to be poured into the baking pan.

-• Spoon the mixture into the pan and smooth out with a soft spatula to fill out all the edges and have a smooth surface on top.
+• Spoon the mixture into the pan and smooth it out with a soft spatula to fill out all the edges and have a smooth surface on top.

 • Add the rose petals, silver leaf or any other garnish at this point as well and place the barfi in the fridge to set.